Nathan Healy

 Frequently Asked Questions

 Yes, solar makes sense for many Salem homeowners.
-Oregon electricity rates have risen nearly 28% since 2021, and Salem averages 4.3 peak sun hours per day — enough to generate meaningful savings year-round, even with rainy winters.
-A typical Salem home can save an estimated ~$41,000 over 25 years.
+Oregon electricity rates have risen nearly 28% since 2021, and a typical Salem home can save around $41,000 over 25 years with solar.
+Oregon also offers strong incentives, including Energy Trust rebates, net metering at full retail rate, and a property tax exemption.

-Yes, solar panels can increase your home value in Salem.
-Research from Zillow found that homes with solar panels sell for about 4.1% more than comparable homes without them.
-For a median-priced home in Salem, that could represent a meaningful boost at resale.
+Yes, solar panels can increase your home value in Salem, OR.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a median-priced Salem home, that could represent thousands of dollars in added value.

-For those preferring a cash purchase, a typical Salem system runs $16,744–$28,075 depending on home size.
-Note that the federal 30% residential solar tax credit is no longer available following the Big Beautiful Bill.
-Use the calculator above for a personalized estimate.
+If you prefer to own your system outright, a cash purchase for an average Salem home runs approximately $20,340.
+Note that the federal 30% residential tax credit is no longer available following the Big Beautiful Bill.
+Use the calculator above to get a more specific estimate based on your home size.

-For many Salem homeowners, solar can be financially worthwhile — especially with leasing.
-With Palmetto’s LightReach lease, there’s no upfront cost, and your monthly payment is typically less than your current electricity bill, meaning you start saving from day one.
+For many Salem homeowners, solar can make strong financial sense — especially with a lease.
+With Palmetto’s LightReach lease, there’s no upfront cost, and your fixed monthly payment (starting around $81/month) is typically lower than your current electricity bill.
+That means day-one savings from the moment your panels go live.